Looking for health care coverage? Below are a few scenarios to help you identify the right plan.

 Most likely, you’re here because your employer offers HAP as a health care option.
 When you choose HAP, you get:

-• A personal service coordinator to answer questions
+• A team of dedicated personal service coordinators to answer questions

 • Access to leading doctors and health care facilities as part of our network